 It can hang over you like a menacing storm cloud, but it’s not just your mood that’s affected.
-In our past research about credit scores and how they affect lending, experts have told us that bad credit can cost you hundreds of dollars a month in higher payments for mortgages, cars and credit card balances.
+In our past research about credit scores and how they affect lending, experts have told us that bad credit can cost you hundreds of dollars a month in higher payments for mortgages, cars, and credit card balances.

-What Exactly is a Bad Score?
+What Exactly is Bad Credit?

 That score is then used by lenders (banks, credit cards, car dealerships) to determine how likely it is that you’ll pay them back.
 It’s kind of like how colleges look at your high school GPA as an indicator of how likely you are to do well at their school.

 According to Credit.org, a helpful website run by non-profit credit counseling agency Springboard (more on them later), “good” scores are 680 and above.
 “Acceptable” scores are between 620 and 679 and “bad” scores are anything below 620.